-Here, we reconstruct paleoaccumulation rates for the Dome C region using a 1D pseudo-steady ice flow model (described in the companion paper: Parrenin et al., 2017) for the last 73 kyrs using the isochronal constraints obtained from radar surveys.
-We discuss the large-scale accumulation and small-scale variations in accumulation calculated around Dome C. We do not attempt to reconstruct paleoaccumulation further back in time due to the 1D assumptions and the increasing horizontal advection with depth.
+Here, we reconstruct paleoaccumulation rates for the Dome C region using a 1D pseudo-steady ice flow model (described in the companion paper) for the last 128 kyrs using the isochronal constraints obtained from radar surveys.
+We discuss the large-scale accumulation and small-scale variations in accumulation which suggest a stable position of the dome for the last glacial cycle.
+We do not attempt to reconstruct older paleoaccumulations due to the 1D assumptions.